ocharles/blog/posts/2013-12-11-24-days-of-hackage-heist.md

 ## Conclusion

-`heist` is a really powerful templating system that is a great fit for teams with have sepraate developers, where it can't be assumed to know Haskell. `heist` also doesn't compromise on functionality - we've barely scratched the surface of what's possible with splices, including recursion and more involved flow control.
+`heist` is a really powerful templating system that is a great fit for teams with have separate developers, where it can't be assumed to know Haskell. `heist` also doesn't compromise on functionality - we've barely scratched the surface of what's possible with splices, including recursion and more involved flow control.
 What I really like about `heist` though, is the